iMvijay23/Dinov2SSLImageCL/README.md

 ## Self supervised image classification on tinyimagenet and imagenet dataset.

-- I make use of the DINO(Distillation of knowledge using No labels) approach for finetuning custom student teacher network.
+- Repository contains the implementation of DINO(Distillation of knowledge using No labels) approach for finetuning custom student teacher training network.
 - The base model I used were DINOv2base and DINOv2small.
 Also VITtiny and small

 ## Running the experiment: